safwaahmad/DSA-CPP/README.md

-The C++ programming language (also referred to as C++ scripting language) is a general-purpose programming language.
+The C++ programming language (also called C++ scripting language) is a general-purpose programming language.
-Data Structue And Algorithm will valuable in placements job opportuinity!
+Data structure and algorithms will be valuable in placement job opportunities!
-Here are all concepts of DSA according to C++...!
+Here are all the interview concepts of DSA according to C++...!